 Don’t know where to start?
 There’s some great advice on writing a CV, getting work experience and more on My World of Work (you’ll leave the Halifax site).

 If it’s not easy to find a paid job, volunteering can provide similar and valuable experience that will look good on any future CV.
 It can be especially useful for a career where people skills are important.

-During term time you can work a maximum of 12 hours a week.
+During term time at 16, you can work a maximum of 12 hours a week.
 This includes:

 • a maximum of 2 hours on school days and Sundays

 • a maximum of 8 hours on Saturdays

 16-year-olds can work a maximum of 35 hours a week.
 This includes:

 • a maximum of 8 hours on weekdays and Saturdays

 • a maximum of 2 hours on Sundays

 Once you’re 16 you should be paid at least the National Minimum Wage, which currently stands at £4.35 per hour (2019/20).